abdulvahabaa/express-mongodb-JS-starter-template/README.md

-# express-monogdb-starter-termplate
+# express-mongodb-JS-starter-template
-This repository is using to create express mongodb backend starter template for my projects
+This repository is used to create an Express MongoDB backend starter template for my projects.